Associated groups of symmetric quandles: Introduction

-In this paper, we focus on the structure of the associated groups of symmetric quandles.
-Our results can be summarized as follows.
-First, for a symmetric quandle $(Q,\rho)$, there is a canonical surjection $\As(Q)\twoheadrightarrow\As(Q,\rho)$ given by $e_x\mapsto s_x$ for $x\in Q$.
-Let $Z(Q,\rho)$ be its kernel.
-We show that $Z(Q,\rho)$ is a free abelian group and is contained in the center of $\As(Q)$.
-Hence, they fit into a central extension with a free abelian kernel:
+Let us introduce our results concerning the relationship between the associated groups of symmetric quandles and those of the underlying quandles.
+Let $(Q,\rho)$ be a symmetric quandle.
+Let $\pi_Q\colon \As(Q)\to\As(Q,\rho)$ be the canonical surjection defined by $e_x\mapsto s_x$ $(x\in Q)$.
+Let $Z(Q,\rho)$ denote its kernel.
+First, we prove that $Z(Q,\rho)$ lies in the center of $\As(Q)$ and is a free abelian group with an explicitly described basis (Theorem \ref{thm:main}).
+Consequently, they fit into a central extension with a free abelian kernel:

+Thus, the study of the structure of $\As(Q)$ can, in principle, be reduced to the study of $\As(Q,\rho)$ and a $2$-cocycle representing the class in $H^2(\As(Q,\rho);Z(Q,\rho))$ corresponding to the central extension \eqref{eq:intro-central-ext}.
+Second, the canonical surjection $\pi_Q$ induces an isomorphism of commutator subgroups (Corollary \ref{cor:commutator}):